TynK-M/nursing-fall-risk-assessment/README.md

 ## Project Overview

-This project focuses on the assessment of **patient fall risk** in a clinical setting, using nursing-related variables and basic data analysis techniques.
+This project explores the assessment of **patient fall risk** in a clinical setting using nursing-related variables and basic data analysis techniques.

-The goal is to simulate a **decision-support tool for nurses**, inspidered by commonly used fall risk assessment scales (e.g. Morse Fall Scale).
+The goal is to simulate a **simple and interpretable decision-support approach**, inspired by commonly used fall risk assessment scales (e.g. the Morse Fall Scale).

-The project is implemented in **Python** using **Google Colab** and is suitable for educational and accademic purposes.
+The project is implemented in **Python** using **Google Colab** and is intended for educational and exploratory purposes.

 ---

 ## Objectives

-- Identify key nursing factors associated with patient falls
+- Identify key factors commonly associated with patient falls
 - Calculate a fall risk score based on clinical variables
-- Classify patients into **low, medium, or high fall risk**
+- Classify patients into **low, medium, or high fall risk categories**
-- Visualize and interpret results from a **nursing perspective**
+- Visualize and interpret results in a clear and structured way

 ---

-## Nursing Relevance
+## Nursing and Clinical Context

 Patient falls are a major safety concern in healthcare settings.
-Nurses play a crucial role in:

-- assessing fall risk at admission and during hospitalization
-- implementing preventive interventions
-- monitoring high-risk patients

-This project highlights how **data analysis can support nursing clinical judgment**, without replacing it.
+Risk assessment is a fundamental step in fall prevention strategies and typically involves evaluating multiple patient-related factors.

+This project illustrates how **structured data and simple scoring logic** can support fall risk evaluation, while emphasizing that such tools are meant to **support—not replace—clinical judgment**.

 ---

 ## Dataset

-The dataset used in this project is **simulated** and does not contain real patient data.
+The dataset used in this project is **fully simulated** and does not contain real patient data.

 ### Variables included:

 - `age`: patient age
-- `previous falls`: history of previous falls (yes/no)
+- `previous_falls`: history of previous falls (yes/no)
 - `mobility`: level of mobility
-- `mental status`: cognitive status
+- `mental_status`: cognitive status
-- `risk medications`: use of medications associated with fall risk
+- `risk_medications`: use of medications associated with increased fall risk

 ---

 ## Methodology

-1. Data loading and exploration
+1. Data loading and basic exploration
-2. Assignment of risk scores to each variable
+2. Assignment of weighted risk scores to each variable
 3. Calculation of a total fall risk score
 4. Risk classification:
    - Low risk
    - Medium risk
    - High risk
 5. Data visualization and interpretation

 ---